firebolt-db/godocs/docs/Guides/operate-engines/sizing-engines.md

 | XL             | 15TB  |

 {: .note}
-If you need to use a large or extra-large engine, reach out to support@firebolt.io.
+Small and medium engines are available for use right away.
+If you want to use a large or extra-large engine, reach out to support@firebolt.io.

 <br />